ankane/disco-rust/README.md

 ## Storing Recommendations

 Save recommendations to your database.

 Alternatively, you can store only the factors and use a library like [pgvector-rust](https://github.com/ankane/pgvector-rust).
+See an [example](https://github.com/pgvector/pgvector-rust/blob/master/examples/disco/src/main.rs).

 ## Algorithms